marb61a/marb61a.github.io/_posts/2017-12-06-Homestead-IDE-Linux-Stuff.md

         !!!
 You may need to do some preliminary work prior to these commands

-        Setup an apt repository(In this case Ubuntu 17.04) by editing/etc/apt/sources.list file and adding the following line
+        Setup an apt repository(In this case Ubuntu 17.04) by editing/etc/apt/sources.list file and adding the following

             deb http://download.virtualbox.org/virtualbox/debian zesty contrib